 innodb_file_per_tableis set to

-ON, which is the default setting as of MySQL 5.6.6.
+ON, which is the default setting.
 Tables residing in the shared system tablespace cannot be quiesced.

 When a table is quiesced, only read-only transactions are allowed on the affected table.